 Here we discuss the potential limitations of $\ourname$.
 They span two main aspects as follows.

-\textbf{Pan-Cancer Datasets}~ This study and its empirical findings primarily rely on the publicly-available data of TCGA.
-Although TCGA has covered a huge number of samples for cancer research and currently holds a leading position in terms of data scale and the diversity of cancer types, it is still lacking in patient diversity, given the large heterogeneity of tumor.
-Therefore, constructing more diverse cohorts would benefit more.
-Nevertheless, gathering pan-cancer WSI samples remains a significant challenge, due to the gigapixel size of WSIs and the concerns on patient privacy.
+\textbf{Limitation in Pan-Cancer Study Cohorts}~ This study and its empirical findings primarily rely on the publicly available data from TCGA.
+Although TCGA has covered a huge number of samples for cancer research and currently holds a leading position in terms of data scale and the diversity of cancer types, it is still lacking in patient diversity, given the large heterogeneity of tumors.
+Therefore, constructing more diverse cohorts would strengthen this study.
+Nevertheless, gathering pan-cancer WSI samples remains a significant challenge, due to the gigapixel size of WSIs and concerns about patient privacy.

-\textbf{Experimental Designs}~ The WSIs used in this study are processed by UNI2-h~\citep{chen2024towards}.
-We choose UNI as it provides reusable large-scale patch features to support this study and it has demonstrated state-of-the-art performances in many downstream pathology tasks.
-In spite of its remarkable performance and high impact in computational pathology, using other pathology foundation models, \textit{e.g.}, CONCH~\citep{lu2024visual} and MUSK~\citep{xiang2025vision}, would make this study more comprehensive and stronger.
-It is also the same for the choose of MIL networks.
+\textbf{Limitation in Experimental Designs}~It is discussed below. \begin{itemize}[leftmargin=0.5cm, labelsep=1em] \item The WSIs used in this study are processed by UNI2-h~\citep{chen2024towards}.
+We choose UNI as it provides reusable large-scale patch features to support this study, and it has demonstrated state-of-the-art performance in many downstream pathology tasks.
+Despite its remarkable performance and high impact in computational pathology, there could be special artifacts caused by the model architecture or training data.
+This may limit the generalizability of this study's conclusions.
+Therefore, using another pathology foundation model, \textit{e.g.}, CONCH~\citep{lu2024visual} or MUSK~\citep{xiang2025vision}, would strengthen the core findings of this study. \item It is the same for the choice of MIL networks.